janschill/cern-solid-code-investigation/agreements/project_proposal.md

 This could be done with a selection of products developed by [CERN](https://home.cern/).\
 An example application is Indico, a sophisticated event management system that is being used by a large number of users.

-The motivation of doing it on CERN‘s products lies in the interest of CERN collaborating with the Solid project, as they share common values with the mission of Solid and are already developing applications open source.
+The motivation of doing it on CERN‘s products lies in the interest of CERN collaborating with the Solid project, as they share common values with the mission of Solid and are already developing applications open-source.
 Not to forget was the Web invented at CERN by Sir Tim, creating ideological reasons to succeed in the collaboration of CERN and Solid (Dimou, 2020).

 ### Intended learning outcomes